KeyanSong/431-2018/slides/class16/README.md

     - [Homework 6](https://github.com/THOMASELOVE/431-2018/tree/master/homework) will be revised (shortened) a bit soon, and that new version will be due on Friday 2018-11-09 at noon.
     - [Homework 7](https://github.com/THOMASELOVE/431-2018/tree/master/homework) will appear online soon, and will be due on Friday 2018-11-16 at noon.
     - [Homework 8](https://github.com/THOMASELOVE/431-2018/tree/master/homework) will appear online soon, and will be due on Friday 2018-11-30 at noon.
+    - [Homework Regrading Requests](https://goo.gl/forms/G4ZZ1Fge1ZkQVKzy2) are unchanged, and still due at noon on Thursday 2018-12-13.

 3. **Reading**.
     - You will need to finish reading Nate Silver's *The Signal and the Noise* by November 27 (our first class after Thanksgiving), but we won't discuss the book in class in any substantial way before then, although several essays in homework assignments between now and then require you to have read various chapters in the book.